Andygmb/twitchy_the_bot/README.md

 The script only runs once, then exits.
 You need to run it on a cron job/schedule however often you want it to run.
 The recommended time is every 10 minutes.

+Alternatively, you can add a while loop and a time.sleep(600) so it will run continually, but only loop every 10 minutes.

 #Contact

 If you have any issues with this bot, you can message me on reddit at /u/andygmb